CubeSmart (CUBE)

 nullAI Analysis | Feedback

-Mr. Marr has served as Chief Executive Officer of CubeSmart since January 1, 2014, and joined the company in 2006 as Chief Financial Officer and Treasurer.
-Prior to joining CubeSmart, he was the Senior Vice President and Chief Financial Officer of Brandywine Realty Trust, a publicly-traded office REIT, from 2002 to 2006.
-Mr. Marr also previously served as Chief Financial Officer of Storage USA, Inc., a publicly-traded self-storage REIT, from 1998 to 2002, and was involved in the sale of Storage USA to a unit of General Electric Co.
-He currently serves on the board of STAG Industrial, Inc., a publicly-traded industrial REIT, and is a member of the National Association of Real Estate Investment Trusts' Executive Board.
+Christopher P. Marr has served as Chief Executive Officer of CubeSmart since January 1, 2014, and previously held roles as President, Chief Operating Officer, and Chief Investment Officer.
+He joined CubeSmart in 2006 as Chief Financial Officer and Treasurer.
+Before joining CubeSmart, Mr. Marr was Senior Vice President and Chief Financial Officer of Brandywine Realty Trust, a publicly-traded office REIT, from 2002 to 2006.
+From 1998 to 2002, he was the Chief Financial Officer of Storage USA, Inc., a publicly-traded self-storage REIT, which was later sold to a unit of General Electric Co.
+Mr. Marr currently serves on the board of STAG Industrial, Inc., a publicly-traded industrial REIT.

-Mr. Martin has been Chief Financial Officer of CubeSmart since November 2008.
-He joined CubeSmart in December 2006, initially serving as Senior Vice President and Chief Accounting Officer.
-Before CubeSmart, Mr. Martin was employed by Brandywine Realty Trust from 1997 to 2006, holding various positions including Vice President, Finance and Treasurer, and Chief Accounting Officer.
-He began his career at Arthur Andersen, LLP's Philadelphia office, specializing in real estate.
+Timothy M. Martin has been CubeSmart's Chief Financial Officer since November 2008.
+He joined the company in December 2006 as Senior Vice President and Chief Accounting Officer.
+Prior to CubeSmart, Mr. Martin was employed by Brandywine Realty Trust from 1997 to 2006, serving in various financial capacities including Vice President, Finance and Treasurer, Principal Financial Officer, and Vice President and Chief Accounting Officer.
+Before Brandywine, he was a member of the audit staff at Arthur Andersen, LLP's Philadelphia office, specializing in real estate.

-Mr. Foster has served as Chief Legal Officer and Secretary for CubeSmart since February 2009.
-Prior to joining CubeSmart, he was Senior Vice President and Associate General Counsel of Gramercy Realty (formerly American Financial Realty Trust), a publicly traded office REIT, from 2003 to 2009.
-He was an associate with Morgan, Lewis & Bockius, LLP from 1999 to 2003.
+Jeffrey P. Foster has served as CubeSmart's Chief Legal Officer and Secretary since February 2009.
+From April 2003 to February 2009, Mr. Foster was Senior Vice President and Associate General Counsel of Gramercy Realty, a division of Gramercy Capital Corp., which was a publicly traded office REIT.
+His prior experience includes working as an associate with Morgan, Lewis & Bockius, LLP from 1999 to 2003.

 AI Analysis | Feedback